 - Loss of interest in hobbies – Xanax use can also lead to a loss of interest in hobbies that were once important to the individual.
 In some cases, prolonged use of the medication may lead to depression.

 These are just a few of the most common Xanax side effects that can accompany this medication’s regular use.
-Of course, drugs affect people in very different ways so that that side effects can vary greatly.
+Of course, drugs affect people in very different ways so side effects can vary greatly.

 Signs of a Problem with Xanax Abuse